Add a custom icon and header link on your homepage

 11. In row 19, change the color of the text font by changing the color for .hg-minimalist-theme div.homepage-callout-icon a.

 12. Rows 22-42: Choose one of the alignment options and delete or comment out the other two.
-In our sample, we have used the Left alignment and commented out the other two.
-But you can change the commenting and delete the alignments you don't want.
+The code sample defaults to left alignment if you don't make a selection here.

 13. Optional: If you'd like the linked icon and text to be visible only to certain reader groups, select those reader groups using the boxes in the Restrict to Reader Groups section.